YOUR PILOT CAREER STARTS HERE

 An ATPL (Airline Transport Pilot Licence) is the highest level of licence a pilot can hold.
 Commercial airlines require a pilot to hold an ATPL to be a captain.
 This licence is the end goal for practically all working professional pilots.

-The Integrated ATPL (iATPL) program prepares students without previous flight experience for an airline career track in an accelerated timeframe (18 months).
-The program includes the ground, flight and simulator training required to obtain a Commercial Licence and Group 1 Instrument Rating, as well as fulfill the knowledge requirements for the Airline Transport Pilot Licence.
+The Integrated ATPL (iATPL) course prepares students without previous flight experience for an airline career track in an accelerated timeframe (18 months).
+The course includes the ground, flight and simulator training required to obtain a Commercial Licence and Group 1 Instrument Rating, as well as fulfill the knowledge requirements for the Airline Transport Pilot Licence.

 YOU CAN BE AN AIRLINE PILOT